Error404m/RedixoLabs/README.md

 ### Farmers/Banks/Mandi's Dashboard

 > Now days, farmers sells thier crops at very cheap rates with mediators and farmers are not getting government scheames .
-For this problem we've developed a model that analyzes the expected production of crops and send data to governments , Mandis iff farmers enables data sharing mode .
+For this problem we've developed a model that analyzes the expected production of crops and send data to governments , Mandis, banks, etc. iff farmers enables data sharing mode .

     >>Link